shaikahmadnawaz/shaikahmadnawaz/README.md

 - 🔭 I’m currently working on **Open Source Projects**

-- 🌱 I’m currently learning **Web development, Blockchain and DevOps**
+- 🌱 I’m currently learning **Web development, App development, Blockchain and DevOps**

 - 👨‍💻 All of my projects are available at [My Portfolio](https://shaikahmadnawaz.vercel.app/)